giggls/mapnik-german-l10n/INSTALL.md

 ## Software requirements:

 * GNU/Linux OS
-* Postgresql 8.4 or 8.5, PostGIS 2.x
+* Postgresql 8.x - 11.x, PostGIS 2.x
 * Kanji Kana Simple Inverter library (http://kakasi.namazu.org/)
 * ICU - International Components for Unicode library (http://site.icu-project.org/)

 This code is developed on Debian 9.x and should also work on Debian derivatives like Ubuntu and other GNU/Linux distributions.

-All required libraries can be installed from their respective repositories.
+If you are on Debian or Ubuntu all required libraries should be installed from your distribution.
+Please do not compile them from source!

 Microsoft Windows is currently not supported and I have no plans to do so.
 If you feel an urgend need to port this code to Windows I would be happy to